browserengineering/book/book/styles.md

     of a page and is used by search engines to track pages that appear at multiple URLs.

-We could definitely write a little recursive function to find ever `link` element with those exact attributes.
+We could definitely write a little recursive function to find every `link` element with those exact attributes.
 But we'll be doing similar tasks a lot in the next few chapters, so let's instead write a more general recursive function to turn a tree into a list: